Music and More

 Immigrating Without Borders

 As a child, approaching adolescence, I immigrated from Albuquerque’s city life to a quieter Santa Fe.
 Santa Fe is 50 some odd miles north of Albuquerque along the Camino Rael; the same byways of the original Spanish colonizers.
 Santa Fe is the town of my formative years.
 The place where I walked lonesome afternoons on the beaten paths through its arroyos, until I warmed up to the other curious meanderers.
+In meandering I found amigos, carnales that passed the time filled childhood afternoons in similars ways as me.
 Santa Fe became a place where I would rush my homework after school to maximize the day light I had to play pick up basketball, baseball, and football with the barrio kids.
 The desert mountain refuge that allowed me to ride my tank of a street bike on seemingly endless dirt trails, winding through chamisa fields and piñon tree mazes.
 It was in hind sight a major blessing because it shrunk my bad influences.

 Santa Fe is the mountain town that can move, when necessary, with a city’s pace.
 Santa Fe in the 1980’s was a place that gave me an expanded understanding of New Mexico’s lifestyles.
 It also opened my eyes to people of different cultures.
 Santa Fe gave me more opportunities to see integrated spaces than Albuquerque.
 It is also a city that has lived up to its slogan, “the city different”, and is even more different now as I see through middled age eyes.
 The streets are nearly the same.
 The buildings mostly familiar.
 The smells resurrect youthful memories.
 The people, the ambiance, the attitude are all impactfully different.
 The most accurate way of describing this feeling is to say that I am an outsider in a place I once felt I belonged to.